tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-2.md

 * General and ascii format
   </br><img src="./img/2/16.png" alt="alt text" width="500" height="300">
   </br><img src="./img/2/17.png" alt="alt text" width="500" height="300">

+# HTTP Inspection Tools in Google Chrome

+* To view the hosts : "chrome://dns"
+* To logging on local: "chrome://net-export/"
+    * You can now carry on browsing the internet as normal or carry out other activities such as reading emails.
+When you're ready to complete the log, click on the “Stop Logging” button to end the recording.
+    * To see the logs a suitable viewer required

 # The Domain Name Service (DNS)